Fyko/spec-template/simple-bot.md

 ## Declaring globals

 We start by importing and running the `config` function from `dotenv` to read our `.env` file.
-Next, we import our Amqp & ReST classes and initilize them passing our Discord bot token and Amqp group respectively.
+Next, we import our Amqp & Rest classes and initilize them passing our Amqp group and Discord bot token respectively.
 The final line with the broker `error` listener will print any errors the broker encounters.
 ```js
 require('dotenv').config();